liane886/TE-DyGE/README.md

 ```
 ## Dataset
 Statistics of dataset:

 ![dataset](data/Dataset.png)

+## Results
+The Results for each snapshpot can be found in logs file.

 ## Acknowledgement
 The original version of this code base was originally forked from [DySAT] https://github.com/aravindsankar28/DySAT